Yacoby/cs-large-practical/doc/README.md

 * Identifiers must be consistent but you can use words as opposed to letters (so you are not limited to 25 molecules)
 * t has an alias time, so both `t` and `time` are reserved identifiers
 * Comments can be written on the same line as settings
-* Support for numbers in scientific notation.
+* Support for numbers in scientific notation
 * Validation is preformed on the scripts.
 It should be impossible to use an invalid script and warnings are given for scripts that are have problems (it is possible to treat warnings as errors using the `--wall` command line option)